MicrosoftDocs/power-automate-docs/articles/ui-flows/upgrade.md

     1. Sign into [Power Automate](https://powerautomate.microsoft.com).
     1. Expand **Data** on the left side of the screen.
     1. Select **Connections**.
-    1. Edit the UI flows connection(s) that target that your device.
+    1. Edit the UI flows connection(s) that target your device.
-    1. Re-enter your credentials for the connection and save it.
+    1. Enter your credentials for the connection, and then save it.

     >[!IMPORTANT]
     >Be sure you use the right credentials as outlined in [Setup UI flows connections and machine credentials](setup.md).
 Using the correct credentials ensures that your connection updates and uses the code paths for the generally available UI flows.